-The GBMWHA incorporates the largest integrated system of protected areas in New South Wales, providing outstanding opportunities for the conservation of natural communities and processes.
+The GBMWHA incorporates the largest integrated system of protected areas in New South Wales and provides outstanding opportunities for the conservation of natural communities and processes.
 It includes the most extensive aggregations of temperate eucalypt wilderness in south-eastern mainland Australia.

-This Strategic Plan has been prepared to assist in meeting Australia’s international responsibilities under the World Heritage Convention.
+This Strategic Plan has been prepared to help meet Australia’s international responsibilities under the World Heritage Convention.
 It will ensure that appropriate consideration is given to the GBMWHA’s World Heritage values by managers when developing management prescriptions for the GBMWHA reserves, and that they are developed and implemented in a consistent and coordinated way.

 The document also serves as a public statement of the commitment of the management agencies to the long-term survival of the GBMWHA.
 The Strategic Plan is part of the overall planning framework for the GBMWHA and does not attempt to provide detailed management prescriptions for the individual reserves in the GBMWHA, which are provided for in reserve plans of management.